golang/website/go.dev/content/solutions/google/coredata.md

 microservices architecture.
 We decided to rewrite many indexing services in Go, which we now use to power the majority of our architecture.

-{{% backgroundQuote author="Minjae Hwang" title="Software Engineer" %}}
+{{backgroundquote `
+  author: Minjae Hwang
+  title: Software Engineer
+  quote: |
     Go’s built-in concurrency is a natural fit because engineers on the team are encouraged to use concurrency and parallel algorithms.
-{{% /backgroundQuote %}}
+`}}

 When choosing a language, our team found that several of Go’s features made it particularly suitable.
 For instance, Go’s built-in concurrency is a natural fit